enkidevs/curriculum/python/functional-programming/arrays-i/the-zip-built-in-function.md

 # ('a5', 'b5', 'c5')]
 ```

 The star operator `*` can be used with `zip` to do the opposite action&mdash;to unzip a list.
-This action takes an iterator of tuples and returns a list for each field in the tuples.[2]
+This action takes an iterator of tuples and returns a tuple for each field in the tuples[2].
 Unzipping has the syntax:

 ```python
 zip(*zippedList)